 Make the most of your Lisbon stay with these itineraries for visits lasting 1, 2 and 3 days, plus walking itineraries to explore the city on foot, without taking any form of transport.

 Three or more days in Lisbon give you time enough to add in day trips from Lisbon and even to explore other regions in Portugal.
-You’ll love the itineraries listed on the bottom of this page.
+You’ll love the itineraries listed at the bottom of this page.

 Lisbon Itineraries (Time Based)

 If you’ve got only one full day in the city, this step-by-step itinerary includes the all-important attractions in Lisbon.
 In the morning, you’ll visit the medieval castle and Alfama plus the Baixa, Chiado and Bairro Alto neighbourhoods.
 The afternoon will be spent on the riverside Belém.
 Because you can’t leave Lisbon without enjoying an evening of fado, our itinerary will guide you to find a fado restaurant to end the day.